Fran Crippen: Changing the open water scene

 Following Crippen's death, members of the swimming community and overall Olympic community were outraged with the lack of regulations at the site where Crippen drowned.
 The former vice president of the International Olympic Committee, Dick Pound, headed a separate investigation through USA Swimming due to the lack of compliance from the international governing body, FINA.
-According to USA Today, Crippen's former coach Dick Shoulburg of Germantown Academy, and the Crippen family will continue to pressure FINA until new safety regulations are adopted.
+According to USA Today, Crippen's former coach Dick Shoulburg of Germantown Academy, and the Crippen family brought pressure on FINA to adopt better safety regulations.

-In USA Swimming, changes are being made for the well-being of the athletes.
+In USA Swimming, changes were made for the well-being of the athletes.
 Organizers of an open water swim in Fort Myers have reconsidered the timing of their race because it may exceed the recommended water temperature of 87.8 F, or the combined air and water temperature of 145.4 F.

-United States Masters Swimming (USMS) adopted a warm water conditions rule to the USMS Open Water Rule 302.2.2 (3) A swim of 5 kilometers or greater shall not begin if the water temperature exceeds 85° Fahrenheit (29.45° Celsius).
-A swim of less than 5 kilometers shall not begin if the water temperature exceeds 87.8° Fahrenheit.
-(31° Celsius).
+United States Masters Swimming (USMS) adopted a warm water conditions rule to the USMS Open Water Rule 302.2.2 (3) A swim of 5 kilometers or greater shall not begin if the water temperature exceeds 85°F (29.45°C).
+A swim of less than 5 kilometers shall not begin if the water temperature exceeds 87.8°F (31°C).

-Shoulberg is also calling on FINA to reconsider races being held in Shanghai during the summer because of excessive heat.